azemon/insightly-landing-page/README.md

 Usage
 =====

+Put your Insightly API key in a file named `apikey.txt` in the same directory as `LandingPage.py`

-Create a form with at least these four input fields:
+Create an HTML form with at least these four input fields:

 * first_name
 * last_name